Otm02/DiscordEmotify/.docs/Troubleshooting.md

 # Troubleshooting

 Welcome to the Frequently Asked Questions (FAQ) and Troubleshooting page!
-Here you'll find the answers to most of the questions related to **DiscordChatExporter** (DCE for short) and its core features.
+Here you'll find the answers to most of the questions related to **DiscordEmotify** and its core features.

-- ❓ If you still have unanswered questions _after_ reading this page, feel free to [create a new discussion](https://github.com/Tyrrrz/DiscordChatExporter/discussions/new).
+- ❓ If you still have unanswered questions _after_ reading this page, feel free to open an issue on the [DiscordEmotify repo](https://github.com/Otm02/DiscordEmotify/issues/new).
-- 🐞 If you have encountered a problem that's not described here, has not [been discussed before](https://github.com/Tyrrrz/DiscordChatExporter/discussions), and is not a [known issue](https://github.com/Tyrrrz/DiscordChatExporter/issues?q=is%3Aissue), please [create a new discussion](https://github.com/Tyrrrz/DiscordChatExporter/discussions/new) or [open a bug report](https://github.com/Tyrrrz/DiscordChatExporter/issues/new).
-Don't forget to include your platform (Windows, Mac, Linux, etc.) and a detailed description of your question/problem.
+- 🐞 If you've encountered a problem that's not described here, include your platform (Windows, Mac, Linux, etc.), CLI/GUI version, and a detailed description of your question/problem.

 ## General questions